 We know we can't achieve all of our sustainability goals without help from others.
 That's why we engage partners, including employees, suppliers, customers, investors and communities on key issues and plans to advance our sustainability goals.
 Our employees are the heartbeat of our organization.
 It is through our teams that we are able to innovate, adapt, and ultimately thrive.
 As a global organization, we are pledging to harness our strengths in diversity and commitment to inclusion.
 We will help our employees succeed through career development and ensure a safe work environment.
 We also build partnerships with our customers, suppliers and investors to provide innovative solutions that go beyond the products we make.
 Finally, we strive to support the communities where we work and serve, and therefore consider them a critical stakeholder to how we operate.
-Our global footprint enables us to create substantial community impact around the word.
+Our global footprint enables us to create substantial community impact around the world.

-For more details see the Company's 2021 Impact Report, prepared in accordance with the Global Reporting Initiative and Sustainability Accounting Standards Board standards, that is available at https://www.berryglobal.com/sustainability/howweperform.
-The 2022 Impact Report is expected to be available in early 2023.
+For more details see the Company's 2022 Impact Report, prepared in accordance with the Global Reporting Initiative and Sustainability Accounting Standards Board standards, that is available at https://berryglobal.com/en/sustainability/sustainability-strategy/how-we-perform.
+The 2023 Impact Report is expected to be available in early 2024.
 The Impact Reports are not part of this Proxy Statement.